FrontEndProfile/dev-to-do/README.md

 Installation
 ------------

-DevTaskMaster Pro is a web-based application.
+Task Manager Pro is a web-based application.
 To install and run it locally:

 1. Clone the repository: